diannepark/diannepark.github.io/DIANNE_PARK(yewonp3).md

 * **Step 7 / Week 7:** Iterate on the design based on testing insights, making improvements to navigation, visual clarity, and interactivity.
 Refactor code to ensure modularity and streamline the user experience.

-In the final three weeks, the project is deployed using Streamlit.
-Documentation is completed and published to ensure that new users and contributors can quickly understand and contribute to the platform.
-By following this phased workflow, MapEdu maintains agility while ensuring thorough development and testing.

 * **Step 8 / Week 8:** Begin platform deployment using Streamlit, configuring the server environment for reliability and responsiveness.
 Resolve any deployment-related bugs or compatibility issues.

-* **Step 9 / Week 9:** Draft comprehensive user and developer documentation, including setup guides, data source explanations, and contribution guidelines to support open-source collaboration.

-* **Step 10 / Week 10:** Final testing and polish phase—review all platform components for stability, responsiveness, and clarity.
+Draft comprehensive user and developer documentation, including setup guides, data source explanations, and contribution guidelines to support open-source collaboration.
+Final testing and polish phase—review all platform components for stability, responsiveness, and clarity.
 Launch the final version of MapEdu and promote the repository for public access and collaboration via GitHub.

 ## Project Governance and Sustainability